epi2me-labs/wf-artic/README.md

-# Workflow template
+# Artic SARS-CoV-2 Workflow

-This repository contains a Nextflow workflow template and associated Docker container build.
+This repository contains a Nextflow workflow and associated Docker container build for performing the Artic SARS-CoV-2 workflow on multiplexed MinION, GridION, and PromethION runs.

 The workflow also supports using conda environments as an alternative software isolation method to Docker.

 ## Quickstart